Worst Mistake in the History of the Human Race

 Jared Diamond’s breakthrough 1987 article, “Worst Mistake in the History of the Human Race” claims agriculture did not deliver the splendors of civilization but was instead a highway to hell.
 This section examines the traditional progressivist perspective on agriculture and the sources for Diamond’s revisionism, including passages that seem plagiarized from earlier anthropological work.

-This section is an introduction to an archaeology and anthropological investigation of domestication, hunting-and-gathering, agriculture, and the rise of state government.
+This section is part of a series of pages on Archaeology and History.
+These pages detail an anthropological investigation of domestication, hunting-and-gathering, agriculture, and the rise of state government.
 It is impossible to consider these issues without tackling the writings of Jared Diamond, whose works on agriculture and its implications for modern life are very widely read, even influencing attitudes toward Gun Control.

 Agriculture, Traditional View: Progressivist Watershed Moment